In order to understand employee engagement in your organization, you have to start by asking the right questions.

 How many questions should be included in an employee survey?

-There are a lot of things that can impact employees' levels of engagement.
-Your survey needs to cover all of the most critical areas, but it also needs to be as short as possible in order to maintain data quality and minimize the impact on the organization.
+There are a lot of things that can impact your contributors' levels of engagement.
+Your questionnaire needs to cover all of the most critical areas, but it also needs to be as short as possible in order to maintain data quality and minimize the impact on the organization.

 - 35-50 rating questions